litetex-oss/mcm-authback/README.md

 <!-- modrinth_exclude.end -->

-Allows you play as normal even when Mojang's authentication servers are down.
+Allows you to play as normal even when Mojang's authentication servers are down.

 #### How does it work?